Lui Damiani – Executive Director

 Libba is VSC’s Volunteer & Community Engagement Coordinator and earned her Bachelor’s degree from Florida State University.
 Having worked with communities in different capacities throughout her life, she believes one of the best ways we can support, engage with, and find community is through volunteering.
 Libba is passionate about systems of support that emphasize empowerment and trauma-informed care, and actively working towards a future without violence.
 In her off-time, she enjoys rock climbing, nature walks, and crossword puzzles to pass the time.

 Robert – Accounting & Operations Director

-Robert comes to us from Maine and has almost 20 years’ experience as an accountant, business manager, and assistant controller.
+Robert comes to us from Maine and has almost 20 years’ of experience as an accountant, business manager, and assistant controller.
 He has a Bachelor’s Degree from the University of Massachusetts-Lowelland and has extensive experience in the nonprofit sector.
 He is very enthusiastic about helping others and is a great asset to the VSC team.